yash-mahajan-04/AOP-retrieval-Himawari/Download Himawari Data/README.md

         -   `download_progress.json`: A critical file that tracks the download progress for both data types across all years. **This file should be regularly committed to Git.**
     -   **/List of Files needed**: Contains the scripts and lists for generating the download queue.
         -   `generate_himawari_list.py`: A preparatory script that creates the master "to-do" list of files to download based on ground data.
-        -   `himawari_timestamps_to_download_filtered.txt`: The master list of all timestamps that need to be downloaded.
+        -   `himawari_timestamps_to_download_filtered.txt`: This is a filtered version of the master list of all timestamps that need to be downloaded.
+        -   `subsample_list.py`: A script which subsamples the original master list to create a distributed and fitered version with less number of timestamps.

 ---
 ## ⚙️ Setup Instructions